metahoof/docs/docs/whitepaper/terms-of-services.md

 ### **6.3.
 Intellectual Property Ownership (Rights of ANP Labs)**

 - All content, design elements, software code, branding, art assets, audio, and any other materials made available by MetaHoof are the exclusive intellectual property of ANP Labs, protected under applicable copyright, trademark, and trade secret laws.
-- Holding an NFT from MetaHoof does not grant ownership over the underlying intellectual property.
-You receive a limited license to use and display the NFT for personal, non-commercial use only.
+- Acquisition of a MetaHoof digital item grants you a limited license to use and display that item within MetaHoof and for personal, non‑commercial purposes, subject to these Terms.
 - You may not use any MetaHoof-related assets or content in connection with offensive, defamatory, illegal, or infringing material.

-> _Disclaimer: NFT ownership on Ultra grants tokenized asset control, not full IP rights.
-This license is governed by the NFT’s smart contract terms and Ultra’s protocol specifications._
+> _Disclaimer: Acquisition of a MetaHoof digital item grants you a limited license to use and display that item within MetaHoof and for personal, non‑commercial purposes, subject to these Terms._

-## **7. Tokens and Virtual Currency**
+## **7. Virtual Currency and Digital Items**

-MetaHoof utilizes blockchain-based virtual currencies and NFTs to facilitate gameplay mechanics, access to features, and participation in economic systems.
-However, MetaHoof does not issue or control its own token and does not conduct any form of token sale, ICO, or TGE.
+MetaHoof utilizes in‑game virtual currencies and digital items to facilitate gameplay mechanics, access to features, and participation in the game economy.

-All in-game economic interactions occur through Ultra’s native token ($UOS) and assets governed by Ultra’s NFT Protocol.

 ### **7.1.
-Token Description**
+Virtual Currency Description**

-- MetaHoof operates on the Ultra blockchain and uses $UOS as the principal medium of exchange for in-game purchases, race entries, rewards, and asset-related transactions.
-- From time to time, MetaHoof may support other stablecoins or promotional tokens issued on Ultra, provided they are compatible with the Ultra Wallet.

-_MetaHoof does not issue a proprietary token.
-We do not control supply, monetary policy, or token economics of $UOS or any third-party tokens._
+- MetaHoof may make available one or more forms of virtual currency (for example, soft coins and/or premium currency) that can be used for in‑game purchases, race entries, and other services.
+- Virtual currency is a limited, non‑transferable, revocable license right associated with your account and has no real‑world monetary value.

 ### **7.2.
-Token Purchase and Conversion**
+Purchase and Conversion**

-- All token purchases and conversions are conducted through Ultra’s Wallet infrastructure or Ultra-affiliated marketplaces and providers.
-- ANP Labs has no control over token pricing, conversion rates, liquidity, or transaction processing times.
-- Users are responsible for ensuring adequate wallet balance in supported tokens to use game features.
+- Purchases of virtual currency or digital items may be offered through the MetaHoof storefront and processed by third‑party payment providers.
+- Pricing and availability may vary by region and are subject to change at any time.

 ### **7.3.
-Purchase and Sale Limits**
+Purchase and Use Limits**

-- ANP Labs may impose limits on token-based actions within MetaHoof, such as:
-  - Maximum daily spending
-  - Breeding frequency
-  - Event entry quotas
-- These controls exist to preserve gameplay balance and are subject to change without prior notice.
+- ANP Labs may impose limits on purchases or usage (e.g., daily spending caps, breeding frequency, event entry quotas) to preserve gameplay balance.
+Limits may change without prior notice.

 ### **7.4.
-Secondary Market for NFTs and Tokens**

-- Users may buy, sell, or trade NFTs and Ultra tokens through the Ultra Marketplace or compatible platforms.
-- MetaHoof is not responsible for any disputes, losses, or issues arising from secondary market transactions.
-- All royalties, fees, and conditions related to NFT transfers are executed via Ultra’s NFT smart contracts.
+Transfers and Third‑Party Marketplaces**
+- Virtual currency and digital items are not real currency, are not legal tender, and are not redeemable for any sum of money.
+- Unless expressly permitted within MetaHoof, you may not sell, trade, gift, or transfer virtual currency or digital items outside the Platform.

 ### **7.5.
-Risk and Volatility Disclosures**
+Risk Disclosures**

-- Tokens and NFTs may experience significant price fluctuations, market illiquidity, or complete devaluation.
+- Digital items and virtual currency may be modified, become unavailable, or be discontinued as part of ongoing game balancing and updates.
-- There are no guarantees of financial return, resale value, or appreciation of any digital asset used in or acquired through MetaHoof.
+- There are no guarantees of any value, availability, or specific utility for any virtual currency or digital item.
-- You acknowledge and accept that participation in blockchain-based economies carries inherent risk and is done entirely at your _own discretion_.

 > _MetaHoof is **not an investment platform**.
-All virtual items and token usage are intended solely for **gameplay and entertainment purposes**._
+All virtual items and currency are intended solely for **gameplay and entertainment purposes**._

-## **8. Purchase, Sale, and Transfer of Digital Items (NFTs)**
+## **8. Purchase, Sale, and Transfer of Digital Items**

-MetaHoof integrates NFT-based digital items (such as racehorses, trainers, breeding licenses, and energy refills) using Ultra’s NFT protocol.
-These assets are owned and controlled by users through their Ultra Wallets and can be traded or transferred in accordance with Ultra’s smart contract rules.
+MetaHoof integrates account‑bound digital items (such as racehorses, trainers, breeding licenses, and energy refills).
+These items are associated with your account and are governed by Platform rules.

 ### **8.1.
-Ownership of Digital Horses and In-Game NFTs**
+Ownership of Digital Horses and In‑Game Items**

-- All NFTs acquired through MetaHoof are minted on the Ultra blockchain and associated with a specific user’s Ultra Wallet.
-- Ownership is entirely determined by blockchain registration, and MetaHoof does not retain control over the assets once issued.
-- ANP Labs does not provide custody of NFTs and does not store private keys or wallet access credentials.
+- Digital items you acquire are associated with your account.
+MetaHoof does not provide custody of any external wallets.
+- Ownership and availability of items are determined by MetaHoof’s internal records.

 ### **8.2.
-NFT Sale Conditions**
+Sale Conditions**

-- NFTs may be listed for sale on Ultra’s Marketplace or other supported third-party marketplaces compatible with the Ultra protocol.
-- MetaHoof may set royalty percentages, enforce contract logic, or define sale conditions through Ultra’s NFT contract parameters.
-- All secondary market sales are subject to the rules of Ultra’s smart contracts and may include royalty enforcement, trading fees, and listing requirements.
+- Where MetaHoof offers a storefront or peer‑to‑peer features, listings and purchases are subject to Platform rules, fees, and any applicable policies.
+- ANP Labs may define royalty‑like fees or service charges within the Platform economy where applicable.

 ### **8.3.
-Transfer of NFT Rights**
+License to Use; No IP Transfer**

-- Acquiring a MetaHoof NFT grants the holder a limited, personal-use license for the associated in-game asset.
+- Acquiring a MetaHoof digital item grants a limited, personal‑use license for the associated in‑game asset.
-- You do **not** receive:
-  - Commercial rights to the art or content;
+- You do **not** receive commercial rights to the art or content; IP ownership remains with ANP Labs.
-  - IP ownership of MetaHoof designs or data;
-  - Rights to duplicate, alter, or re-sell the art beyond allowed secondary trading.
-- Any attempt to misrepresent ownership, modify the NFTs, or use them in unauthorized commercial contexts constitutes a violation of these Terms and may lead to enforcement actions.

 ### **8.4.
 Disclaimer of Market Value Guarantees**

-- MetaHoof makes no representations or warranties regarding the market value, liquidity, or appreciation of any NFT or digital item.
+- MetaHoof makes no representations regarding market value, liquidity, or appreciation of any digital item.
-- Asset pricing is determined by market dynamics, and NFTs may lose their entire value at any time.
-- Users are solely responsible for securing, managing, and maintaining their NFTs.
+- Items may be modified, disabled, or removed for technical, balancing, or policy reasons.

-> _In the event of a software error, human mistake, or mispricing that leads to the accidental distribution of digital items, ANP Labs reserves the right to invalidate, reverse, or correct such actions at its discretion._
+> _In the event of a software error, human mistake, or mispricing that leads to the accidental distribution of digital items, ANP Labs may invalidate, reverse, or correct such actions at its discretion._

 ## **9. User Conduct**